Mahua has re-entered modern conversations after decades of being misunderstood.

 -

-Multiple overlapping sweet foods
+Multiple sweet foods in one day

 -